Prefer to talk?

 Disadvantage 1 - Unlimited Liability

-If the company has to liquidate there is no protection for the shareholders, and there is essentially no limit on what they can lose in order to pay back creditors.
+If the company has to liquidate, there is no protection for the shareholders, and there is essentially no limit on what they can lose to pay back creditors.

 Disadvantage 2 - Missed Opportunities

-Because of the unlimited liability if things go wrong, the directors and shareholders may not be inclined to take high risk opportunities.
-While this low risk approach could mean they get a steady amount of smaller jobs it could mean that this miss out on opportunities that could lead to bigger, more profitable jobs.
+Because of the unlimited liability if things go wrong, the directors and shareholders may not be inclined to take high-risk opportunities.
+While this low-risk approach could mean they get a steady amount of smaller jobs, they could miss out on opportunities that could lead to bigger, more profitable jobs.

 This careful approach could slow the development of the company and could potentially scare off potential shareholders who will want to see a return on their initial investment.